|Health Science Programs

 Program Application Process

-The next available Medical Laboratory Technician program start date is Fall Semester 2022.
-Interested students should submit an on-line Application to the Medical Laboratory Technician Program.
-The application process will be open from November 1, 2021 to February 1, 2022.
-To submit an application, students must meet the following readiness criteria:
+The next available Medical Laboratory Technician program start date is Fall Semester 2024.
+Interested students should submit an on-line Application to the MLT Major.
+The application process will be open from November 1, 2023 until February 1, 2024 or later until seats are filled.
+To be considered for the fall 2024 MLT Major start, students must meet the following readiness criteria:

 - Completion of CHEM 1711 (Principles of Chemistry 1) with a C grade or higher or course in progress